 Barrie began to grow rapidly around this time too, leading to a population explosion fed by entrepreneurs drifting north of Toronto for business prospects.

 Now Innisfil has over 33,000 residents and 13,000 households.
 A series of new development neighborhoods increased the demand for businesses and public services like quality schools.
 Present-day Innisfil is a thoroughly-modern town with a keen sense of its past.

 Antique stores in Cookstown carry memories of bygone days and prove a consistent attraction to collectors.
 Outlet malls nearby remind travellers and residents of the colliding of past and present that Innisfil represents.

-Favorite Movers for York Region, including Innisfil
+Favorite Movers for Innisfil & all of York Region

-We give every customer the full service treatment to help make your transition to or from Innisfil as stress-free and enjoyable as possible.
+We can give every customer the full service treatment to help make your transition to or from Innisfil as stress-free and enjoyable as possible.
 Give us a call at (800) 263-3281 or fill out our quick contact form to get your free quote today!